-You meet someone.
+Your eyes meet.
+You become involved in a relationship.
 You fall in love.
-You become involved in a relationship.
 Then ... something happens.
-Maybe one of you outgrows the other.
-Maybe you have different life goals.
-Maybe the passion waned and it was just time to call it quits before one or both of you was disappointed in the long run.
-Whatever the case, it resulted in a breakup.
-And in a normal world (with functional people) that would be that.
+Maybe you discovered that you have different life goals.
+Maybe the passion waned and it was just time to call it quits before one or both of you became disappointed in the long run.
+Whatever the reason, you two broke up.
+And in a normal world (with functional people) that would be it.

-However, perhaps your ex was slightly possessive (which is really just a nice way of saying he was a controlling, crazy, nutcase who finally showed his true colors) and that was at least part of the reason you broke up in the first place.
+However, perhaps your ex was slightly possessive (which is really just a nice way of saying he was a controlling, crazy, nutjob who finally showed their true colors) and that was at least part of the reason you broke up in the first place.
 The problem?
-He just won't let go.
+They just won't let go.

-He switches between two modes.
-One minute, he's sincerely regretful: "Baby, I'm so sorry.
+They switch between two modes.
+One minute, they're sincerely regretful: "Baby, I'm so sorry.
 I know I screwed up, but you have to give me another chance.
 I can make it right this time."
-(Yeah, right.
-Because you didn't fall for this line of crap and break up with him 18 times before.)
+Yeah, right.
+Because you didn't fall for this line of crap and break up with them 18 times before.

-And the next minute, he's clinging to you in anger desperation: "You think I'm letting you go?
-Not a chance.
+And the next minute, they're in their angry and controlling mode: "You think I'm letting you go?
+No way!
 You may have broken up with me, but I did not break up with you.
 We're still together.
-Don't even think about being with anyone else."
+Don't even think about being with someone else."

-The main issue: He says either (and sometimes both) of these statements all the time: at 4 a.m. — sometimes sober, sometimes drunk — at your job, at your doorstep, near your car at the mall (because he followed you from your three previous errands and "just had to talk to you") or — in extreme cases — at the foot of your bed, in the morning when he doesn't live with you anymore.
+The main issue is that they say either (and sometimes both) of these statements all the time: at 4 a.m. — sometimes sober, sometimes drunk — at your job, at your doorstep, near your car at the mall (because he followed you from your three previous errands and "just had to talk to you") or — in extreme cases — at the foot of your bed, in the morning when they do not live with you anymore.

-Those crazy whack-a-doos with their colossal lack of self control, inability to recognize boundaries and supreme mastery of denial!
-What on earth is wrong with them?
+Those crazy lunatics with their immense lack of self control, inability to recognize boundaries and supreme mastery of denial!
+What the hell is wrong with them?
 Are they just a few sandwiches short of a picnic?
 Did they originate in the shallow end of the gene pool?
 Whatever the case, these kind of exes just can't let go.
-Keep reading...

 .
 Reprinted with permission from the author.